 Suicide Risks for Alcoholics and Alcohol Abusers

 Depression may arise before alcohol problems ever begin.
 Conversely, alcohol problems may appear before the onset of depression, and chronic heavy drinking makes depression more likely to occur.
-In addition to major depression (formally known as a major depressive disorder, conditions with a strong depression component include):
+In addition to major depression (formally known as a major depressive disorder, conditions with an intense depression component include):

 - Persistent depressive disorder